Xeronaus/Cedaruke/README.md

 - Download it from GitHub
 - Download it manually

-### Browser
+### Mod Browser
+To download it on the mod browser,

 ### GitHub
+To download it from Github,

 ### Manually
 To download it manually, go to [Releases](https://github.com/Xeron590/Cetadustry/releases).
-Then select any version you would like to download.
-After that, you can either import file or put the jar on the mods folder.
+Select any version you would like to download.
+After that, download it.
+You can either import file or put the jar on the mods folder.

 ## Contact
 If you want to contact Xeron590.
 You can contact him on discord, Discord: xeronian_scariant